Loot as if you were to die tomorrow. Level up as if you were to live forever.

-Today, let's continue with the second part of the Road to Redemption series.
-In part one, we covered different types of team builds.
+Today, let's continue with the Road to Redemption series.
+Last time, we covered different types of team builds.
 Today, we'll look at how to plan which classes to assemble into the team and also how to start planning advancement.

 In many traditional RPGs, creating a character can be done in isolation.
 New players can show up at the table with their favorite character sheet already to go and join right on in.
 In Torchbearer, there needs to be more thought and emphasis placed on creating a team rather than just a character because of the fixed starting skills of a class, the tight coupling of helping skills, and the unique team specialty.
 You wouldn't want to show up at the dungeon without a Dungeoneer, but some parties might agree to go without a Laborer or Cook for a while because they have planned a workaround.

 When trying to pick a class, you can plan for new challenges by using a little spreadsheet tool called the Team Builder.
 The Team Builder is a very simple worksheet to apply advanced loot and survival strategies.
 It's something that helps to expedite team building, but also enables the GM and players to plan for the growth of the team.

 Let's look at a filled-out spreadsheet team build for the Iconic and Road to Redemption Classes.In the filled-out spreadsheet, I've created two different team builds.
 Both are "balanced build" types that have the essential skills covered.
 Toggle between the tabs in the document to compare and contrast the two parties.

 The main part of the team-building worksheet is at the bottom.
 We will use the questions from Part 1 of this series.
 When the sheet is complete, the group should have an answer to how they are going to address the resource and survival aspect of the game.
 These strategies will continue to evolve during team creation and play.